 Once the lab receives your stool sample, any pathogens that are collected on the Swab are cultured and will grow on an agar plate, or petri dish.
 A culture and sensitivity report is generated that lists antibiotics that the pathogen is resistant to and most sensitive to.
 This report helps doctors determine which antibiotic will be the most effective at killing the pathogen.
 You should get your results within 2 to 3 weeks after the lab receives your culture.

-1 out 1 would recommend to a friend.
+1 out of 1 would recommend to a friend.

 Learning more about what was going on in my body